leweaver/orangine/README.md

 # Coding Style Guide
 Using [Cpp Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) with some additions/clarifications:

+## Exceptions (C++)
+C++ Exceptions are (currently) enabled, but should only be used when something has seriously gone wrong (such as a missing asset file).
+It may be possible for the program to continue; however it will need to recover and work around the issue in some way.

+Never raise or catch exceptions to direct program flow in normal use cases (in other words, do not program C++ code as if it were Python, where it is actually Pythonic to use exceptions for this purpose.)

+You must throw all exceptions using the OE_THROW() macro.
+In debug builds the OE_THROW macro will cause a fatal program exit and print out the stack, which helps enforce the above rules.

 ## Forward Declarations
 Don't use for model classes in 'Manager' class header files (ie, for the things that the manager class managers) Do use when referencing manager classes in header files